cawa-93/vite-electron-builder/README.md

 - ⏳ Refactor and simplify the set of npm scripts -- planned.

 ## How it works
-The template holds a minimum number of [dependencies](https://github.com/cawa-93/vite-electron-builder/blob/main/package.json).
-Only **Vite** is used for building. nothing more.
+The template required a minimum [dependencies](https://github.com/cawa-93/vite-electron-builder/blob/main/package.json).
+Only **Vite** is used for building, nothing more.

 All additional dependencies for linter or typechecking well be install, if necessary in the CI workflow.